 As Executive Director, I lead the charge for all Catalyst Events.
 I also serve our team internally, leading the development coaching of our staff.
 I am a Georgia Bulldog with a Technology Education degree and a M.Div from Gordon-Conwell Theological Seminary.
 I was blessed to serve for seven years with Browns Bridge Community Church (a campus of North Point) as the Service Programming Director.
 Prior to joining the GiANT team full-time, I served as Lead Producer for the DRIVE Conference for 5 years, and Catalyst for 2.5 years.
 I have had amazing people impact me over the years, but especially a high school teacher who mentored me that changed my life.
 I was discipled in seminary by Dr. Robert Coleman and worked on the programming team at North Point with Andy Stanley for seven years.
 He has had a huge impact on my leadership.
 I came to GiANT to help develop leaders who are leading leaders ... the ultimate coaching opportunity.
 I am married to Carrie and have two hilarious young boys - Nate and Charlie.
 I spend most of my extra time hanging with the family while eating Moes and laughing… a bunch.
 I am also an avid golfer and fisherman and cheer for Georgia Bulldogs football and all Atlanta teams.

 My role as a Catalyst Concierge is to bridge the gap between Catalyst and those who attend by being readily available to answer questions as well as have simple conversation.
 Alongside that my goal is to help usher in those who want to be stretched and inspired as a leader and give them the ultimate conference experience.
 I have the joy of calling our group leaders, alumni, and those with any interest, and communicate to them what Catalyst is all about and the direction we are going.
 I get to be the voice of Catalyst on a personal level.
 I love my city of Atlanta and have been here for 20 years.
 I spent a strong majority of my early 20’s traveling with a couple worship bands as their audio guy, but the Lord quickly started stirring my affections for his people which ultimately lead me to Catalyst.
-I am engaged to Emily King and we are set to get married this summer.
+I have a wonderful wife whose name is Emily.
+We got married in June 2013 and are having a blast.
 We are a part of Passion City Church and absolutely love it!
 Our Pastor Louie Giglio has been instrumental in our relationship with each other and even more so with Jesus Christ.
 Emily is about as crafty as it gets and I am an aspiring builder so with these two skills combined our new home should be pretty awesome.
 Come on Over!

 As part of the marketing team, it is my job to help make sure all communication – whether print, web, or digital – is consistent with our brands, Catalyst and Leadercast.
 I assist our team by creating graphics that help us build leaders worth following.
 I have been creating and designing since high school.
 Since then, I have worked in the t-shirt industry, promotional items world, and many churches in the North Point Strategic Partner network.
 As a recent graduate of the University of Georgia with degree in advertising, I love the branding process from concept to execution.
 I have had many leaders influence my life: my mentor from high school, my parents, and countless pastors.
 But, ever since I attended Catalyst in 2006, my perspective of leadership was changed.
 Now, I am grateful to learn and be part of the team that leverages influence for the benefit of others.
 Over the past few years, I have had the privilege to work with many churches in the North Point Strategic Partner network.
 I have served with them by creating series graphics for various media.
 Now that I am with GiANT, I am excited to use my gifts to not only continue serving them but the global church as well.
 Post-college life is still taking time to getting used to.
 I stay busy managing freelance design work, reading an overly crowded bookshelf, and reigning in my thoughts on my blog.
 While I may have left Athens, UGA has never left my heart… especially on Saturdays in the fall.